-A7.1 The UWE Students Union (UWESU) has devolved responsibility from the University for the coordination of the Student Representation System.
-UWESU facilitates the recruitment and training of Student Representatives for all Academic Board committees and executive groups where student representation is sought in liaison with faculties and services.
+A7.1 The Students' Union at UWE has devolved responsibility from the University for the coordination of the Student Representation System.
+The Students' Union facilitates the recruitment and training of Student Representatives for all Academic Board committees and executive groups where student representation is sought in liaison with faculties and services.
 Hartpury have a nominated equivalent Students' Union.